tealeeseng/RoboND-DeepLearning-Project/writeup-deeplearning.md

 The GPU is nVidia GTX 1080 with 8GB video RAM.

 First training results in training loss: 0.0569 - val_loss: 0.0711
 Each training epoch takes about 13 second.
-A quick 3 minutes gives us a basic ground to tune.
+A quick 3 minutes gives us a basic ground for further tuning.
 However, the validation loss is bouncing around drastically.
 ![bouncingTrainingCurve](docs/misc/simple-bs8-e10-f8.png)